 Although the battery comes with a pretty solid user review and even comes with a 12 month warranty.

-One of the best batteries in the market in terms of cranking power the battery comes with a whopping 745 CCA rating at 12V.
+One of the best car batteries in the market in terms of powering the battery comes with a whopping 745 CCA rating at 12V.
 The battery is completely sealed, thanks to the AGM technology that makes it super easy to maintain and use.
 The battery is completely spill-proof and offers excellent vibration resistance.

 The battery has an excellently low internal resistance and can be mounted in any position without any hassle.
 The battery also comes with mounting screws for ease of access.